JessicaBarclay/CV/README.md

 Full Stack Junior Developer and survivor of the selective programming bootcamp Makers Academy.

 In my previous career, I translated User stories into Commercial Photography.
-I would communicate technical ideas in a non-technical manner, to clientele, and to design and marketing teams.<br><br>
+I would communicate technical ideas to non-technical clientele, and to design and marketing teams.

-I have dedicated six months to focusing on my problem solving capability and creating well crafted code.
+I am interested in writing well crafted code, and satisfying my hunger for continuous learning.
 My commitment to a career in programming stems from working alongside web teams in the workplace in my previous role.

-**Tech Skills:** JavaScript, Ruby, Node.js, React.js, Ruby on Rails, Sinatra, HTML, CSS, jQuery, Bootstrap, SQL.
+**Tech Skills:** JavaScript, Ruby, Node.js, React.js, Ruby on Rails, Sinatra, HTML, CSS, jQuery, Bootstrap, SQL, RESTful APIs.

 ## Skills

 ### Fast learner

-* The single most important skill I was taught at Makers Academy, is learning how to learn.<br>
+* The single most important skill I was taught at Makers Academy, is learning how to learn.

-  For example, building a test-driven application in JavaScript that utilises a weather API.
-A week later, building on this knowledge, I constructed my own vanilla JavaScript MVC and testing library.
+  For example, with seven days experience of working with JavaScript I built my own vanilla JavaScript MVC and testing library.

-* In my previous career as a Commercial Photographer, I was expected to work at an efficient pace to meet tight deadlines.
-I had to learn new technical skills every day, in a time conscious manner.
+* In my previous career as a Commercial Photographer, I would learn new technical skills every day, and apply them to live briefs.
+This ability has transferred into how I building upon my programming skill set.

 ### Research skills

-- Whilst building a React Native iOS app as our final project, team mates spoke of how I have focused, researching skills and a methodical approach to mastering new skills, benfeting greatly to the whole team.
+- Whilst building a React Native iOS app, team mates spoke of how I have focused, researching skills and a methodical approach to mastering new skills, benefiting greatly to the whole team.

 ### Team Player

-* During my time at Makers Academy I worked on several challenging team projects.
-Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Ruby on Rails, team mates spoke of how my implementation of a persistant 'Like' voting feature was clean, DRY and logical.
+* During my time at Makers Academy I worked on several challenging collaborative projects.
+Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Ruby on Rails, team mates spoke of how my implementation of a persistent 'Like' voting feature was clean, DRY and logical.

 * My experience of coding in a team has been in an Agile environment.
 For example, when working in a team building a JavaScript type racer application, we would start every day by focussing on meeting our MVP, reviewing one another's code and continuously deploying new features.

 ### Communication